-The industry sector is the largest end-use sector, both in terms of final energy demand and GHG emissions.
-Its direct $CO_2$ emissions currently account for about 25% of total energy-related and process $CO_2$ emissions, and emissions have increased at an average annual rate of 3.4% between 2000 and 2014, significantly faster than total $CO_2$ emissions (Hoesly et al., 2018).
-In addition to emissions from the combustion of fossil fuels, non-energy uses of fossil fuels in the petrochemical industry and metal smelting, as well as non-fossil fuel process emissions (e.g., from cement production) contribute a small amount (~5%) to the sector's $CO_2$ emissions intensive: together, the steel, non-ferrous metals, chemicals, non-metallic minerals, and pulp and paper industries accounted for close to 66% of final energy demand and 72% of direct industry-sector emissions in 2014 (IEA, 2017a).
+The industry sector is the largest end-use sector both in terms of final-energy demand and GHG emissions.
+Its direct $CO_2$ emissions currently account for about 25% of total energy-related and process $CO_2$ emissions, and have increased with an average annual rate of 3.4% between 2000 and 2014, significantly faster than total $CO_2$ emissions (Hoesly et al., 2018).
+In addition to emissions from the combustion of fossil fuels, non-energy uses of fossil fuels in the petro-chemical industry and metal smelting, as well as non-fossil fuel process emissions (e.g., from cement production) contribute a small amount ( $\sim$ 5%) to the sector's $CO_2$ emissions inventory.
+Material industries are particularly energy and emissions intensive: steel, non-ferrous metals, chemicals, non-metallic minerals, and pulp and paper alone accounted for close to 66% of finalenergy demand, and 72% of direct industry sector emissions in 2014 (IEA, 2017a).
 In terms of end-uses, the bulk of energy in manufacturing industries is required for process heating and steam generation, while most electricity (but smaller shares of total final energy) is used for mechanical work (Banerjee et al., 2012; IEA, 2017a).

-As shown in Figure 2.21, a major share of the additional emission reductions required for $1.5^{\circ}$ C-overshoot pathways compared to those in 2°C-consistent pathways comes from industry.
-Final energy, CO2 emissions, and carbon intensity are consistent in IAM and sectoral studies, but in IAM-1.5°C-overshoot pathways the share of electricity is higher than IEA-B2DS (40% vs. 25%) and hydrogen is also considered to have a share of about 5% versus 0%.
+As shown in Figure 2.21, a major share of the additional emission reductions required for 1.5°C-overshoot pathways beyond those in 2°C-consistent pathways comes from industry.
+Final energy, CO2 emissions, and carbon intensity are consistent in IAM and sectoral studies, but in IAM-1.5°C-overshoot pathways the share of electricity is higher than IEA-B2DS (40% vs. 25%) and hydrogen is also considered to have a share of about 5% vs. 0%.
 In 2050, final energy is increased by 30% and 5% compared with the 2010 level (red dotted line) for 1.5°C-overshoot and 2°C-consistent pathways, respectively, but CO2 emissions are decreased by 80% and 50% and carbon intensity by 80% and 60%, respectively.
-This additional decarbonization is brought by switching to low-carbon fuels and CCS deployment.
+This additional decarbonisation is brought by switching to low carbon fuels and CCS deployment.